top of page

 Rounding Up:

-Whole fruits are the preferred choice for their valuable fibre and nutrients.
+Whole fruits are the preferred choice due to their valuable fibre and nutrients.
 If you enjoy 100% fruit juice, consider making it a healthier option.
 My advice would be to have a small amount with a meal or dilute it with water.
-If you're juicing at home, take the opportunity to enhance the nutritional profile by incorporating vegetables such as celery and cucumber, along with herbs like parsley.
-Alternatively, opt for smoothies where you retain more fibre, and have the flexibility to add ingredients like nuts, seeds, and avocado, reducing the overall free sugar load.
+If you're juicing at home, enhance the nutritional profile by incorporating vegetables like celery and cucumber, along with herbs such as parsley.
+Alternatively, smoothies retain more fibre and give you the flexibility to add ingredients like nuts, seeds, and avocado, helping to reduce the overall free sugar load.

-When it comes to fizzy drinks – how often are you having them?
+When it comes to fizzy drinks, consider how often you are having them.
 It's the habits we practice consistently that significantly impact our long-term health.
 If fizzy drinks are a regular part of your routine, it is important to be mindful of your daily free sugar intake.
-Transitioning to an artificially sweetened fizzy drink can serve as a positive step, providing a temporary alternative and the ultimate goal is to gradually embrace more nourishing choices.
+Transitioning to an artificially sweetened fizzy drink can be a positive step, providing a temporary alternative, and the ultimate goal is to gradually embrace more nourishing choices.
 Check out some helpful suggestions listed here.

-Your path to feeling better is about making food choices that match your needs and preferences.
+Your path to feeling better is about making food choices that align with your needs and preferences.
 Choose the healthy options mentioned here that feel right for you, knowing that even small choices can be a win on some days.

 If you or a loved one could benefit from personalised nutritional support and advice, please don't hesitate to get in touch.